jailop/tzutrader/docs_src/user_guide/09_workflows.md

 echo "Best period: ", bestPeriod, " with ", bestReturn, "% return"
 ```

-The problem: you tested 50 variations and picked the best one for this specific dataset.
+The problem: you tested 50 variations and picked the best one for this
+specific dataset.
 It likely won't perform as well on new data.

 ### Responsible Optimization Approach

 If you must optimize, follow these guidelines:

-**1. Use Out-of-Sample Testing**
+1. Use Out-of-Sample Testing

 Split data into in-sample (for optimization) and out-of-sample (for validation):